GiovanniRoversiMIT/GiovanniRoversiMIT/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Giovanni (he/him), a 4th year PhD student in linguistics at <a href='https://linguistics.mit.edu/user/groversi/'>MIT</a>.
+I'm Giovanni (he/him), a recend graduate (PhD 2025) and postdoctoral fellow in linguistics at <a href='https://linguistics.mit.edu/user/groversi/'>MIT</a>.

-Most of my work deals with **morphology, syntax, and their interactions**.<br>
+Most of my work deals with **syntax, morphology, and their interactions**.<br>
 I often work on underresearched languages, and I've conducted fieldwork with native speakers on Äiwoo (Oceanic), North Sámi (Uralic), and Passamaquoddy (Algonquian).<br>

 I'm also a member of the [Language Acquisition Lab at MIT](https://www.childlanguage.mit.edu/about).<br>
 Some of the topics I've worked on include:

+- **Syntactic Locality**: how far can syntactic dependencies span?
 - **Agreement**: what kind of theory do we need to model complex agreement systems?
 - **Possession**: how is this semantic notion mapped onto the syntax of different languages?
 - **Language acquisition**: what kind of grammatical rules can(’t) children acquire?
-- **Artificial intelligence**: what are large language models really doing, and how do they differ from humans
+- **Artificial intelligence**: what are large language models really doing, and how do they differ from humans?
 - **Argument structure/voice**: how do we tell who does what to whom?
 - **Affix order**: how do we stack morphemes onto each other?